JoeNavarra/HomeTemp/index.md

 ---
-title: Bulma Clean Theme
+title: Joseph Michael Navarra
-subtitle: This is the demo site for Bulma Clean Theme
+subtitle: Personal Website and Portfolio
 layout: page
 callouts: home_callouts
 show_sidebar: false
 ---

-# Bulma Clean Theme demo website
+# Work Experience

 This website showcases the options for the Bulma Clean theme.
 The theme is available as a ruby gem or can be used with GitHub pages.